sahilphule/devops-templates/documentation/pulumi/aws/ecs-pulumi/ecs-pulumi.md

 ![commands page image](./images/commands.png)

 ---
 <div style="page-break-after: always;"></div>

+---
 ## Destroy the provisioned infrastructure
+---

+Lastly, we will destroy the above-created resources.

+## Steps
-1. To destroy infrastructure, change the directory to the above-created Pulumi Project.
+1. To destroy infrastructure, open the Powershell Window and change the directory to the above-created Pulumi Project using the **`cd`** command.
 2. Run **`pulumi destroy`** & if prompted, select **`yes`**.
 3. Infrastructure will be destroyed.